Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Methodology

-wavenumbers $k_{x}$ and $k_{y}$ are calculated according to equation (\ref{eq:k_definition}) and the integration is performed over the corresponding Fourier grid.
-Substituting $P_{\delta\psi}(k)$ in equation (\ref{eq:normalisation}) with equation (\ref{eq:power_law_PS}) and replacing the integrals by a summation over discrete pixels with the size $dk_{x}=dk_{y} = L^{-1}$ in $k$-space leads to the final normalisation condition for the amplitude of the power-law power spectrum (equation \ref{eq:power_law_PS}) with given values for the slope $\beta$ and the variance $\sigma^2_{\delta\psi}$:
+where the integration is performed over the corresponding Fourier grid and the wavenumbers $k_{x}$ and $k_{y}$ are calculated according to equation (\ref{eq:k_definition_J0252}).
+Substituting $P_{\delta\psi}(k)$ in equation (\ref{eq:normalisation_J0252}) with equation (\ref{eq:power_law_PS_J0252}) and replacing the integrals by a summation over discrete pixels with the size $dk_{x}=dk_{y} = L^{-1}$ in $k$-space finally leads to the following normalisation condition:

-As can be seen from equation (\ref{eq:A}), this normalisation depends on the chosen field-of-view and the pixel grid of the analysed image.
+As can be seen from equation (\ref{eq:A_J0252}), this normalisation depends not only on the specific combination of $\beta$ and $\sigma^2_{\delta\psi}$, but also on the field-of-view and the pixel scale of the analysed image.

-The methodology presented in this work aims at deriving observational upper-limit constraints on the two free parameters uniquely characterising the statistical nature of the investigated hypothetical GRF-potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$: the variance $\sigma^2_{\delta\psi}$ and the slope $\beta$ of the assumed underlying power-law power spectrum $P_{\delta\psi}(k)$, as defined in equations (\ref{eq:power_law_PS}-\ref{eq:A}).
-To accomplish this goal, we use the fact that perturbing the best-fitting smoothly-varying lensing potential $\psi_0(\textbf{\textit{x}})$ with GRF-potential fluctuations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$ results in a differential deflection $\bm{\delta \alpha}_{\rm{GRF}}(\textbf{\textit{x}})$ of the light rays from the background source, see equation (\ref{deflection_angle_perturbed}).
-Due to the associated modification in the mapping between the lens- and the source plane (described by equation \ref{lens_equation}), this additional lensing effect leads to perturbations $\delta I_{\rm{GRF}}(\textbf{\textit{x}})$ in the surface-brightness distribution of the lensed images with respect to the smooth-lens model $I_0(\textbf{\textit{x}})$: